Serta Perfect Start Crib Mattress Review

 First, the cover is a traditional vinyl material, for better or worse.

 For better, vinyl mattress surfaces are waterproof, easily cleaned, and cheap.
-For worse, vinyl always contains some chemicals you may not want your baby's skin coming in contact with (such as phthalates).
+For worse, vinyl always contains some chemicals you may not want your baby's skin to come in contact with (such as phthalates).

 Second, the size of the Perfect Start fit our two test cribs perfectly, a DaVinci and Nestig crib, without excessive gaps along the sides.